You've got questions, we've got answers.

 Check Preferences → Scan & Bib or Biblio → Bibliography and make sure the output is set to Styled Text.
 If it is, then check the bibliography font you are using (the default is in Preferences), and the font used in a reference that is not displaying styled text.
 Not all fonts have an italic face (Lucida Grande, for example), and in that case only plain text will be output.

 Bookends doesn't have the format I need.
 Where can I get it?

 You can create your own formats by selecting one in the Formats Manager that is similar to the one you want and clicking on the Add button (use Biblio → Create Format Catalog to see examples of all the formats shipped with Bookends).
 Create an appropriate name for the new format and make whatever changes are necessary.
 Alternatively, you can ask other Bookends users if they have created such a format and will share it on the Bookends User Forum.
-If you have altered a format we supply and want to obtain the original, you can download it from our ftp site: ftp://ftp.sonnysoftware.com/pub/Formats/ (sign in as Guest).
+If you have altered a format we supply and want to revert to the original, you can move the edited format out of the Custom Formats folder and Bookends will use the version distributed with Bookends.

 What is the difference between Bookends cloud sync v1 and v2?

 The original Bookends cloud sync (v1) used Apple's CloudKit JS APIs, which give web apps access to iCloud.
 Bookends 14 introduced sync v2, which uses native CloudKit.
-The major advantage at this time is that v2 uses your macOS iCloud account to access your data, meaning that there is no need to log in separately for Bookends cloud sync.
+The major advantage is that v2 uses your macOS iCloud account to access your data, meaning that there is no need to log in separately for Bookends cloud sync.
 Another advantage is that you will be able to share libraries with others.